Zesheng-Xu/wordle_solver/README.md

 - you dont see your past histories.
 - this is because selenium always starts a new and clean browser - i.e similar to incognito mode

-Curent library used for english words are lacking
-- i.e humor is not in there

 # todo:
 Fix known issues